vas1l3v/qchat-finals/README.md

 # QChat
+This project was created in 2018 for a bachelor's thesis defense.

 The project is developed using Node.js, express and non-relational database MongoDB.
 Users are able to login, add friends and chat with them in real time, as well as receiving real time notifications.
 Socket.IO is used for creating custom